 Budget tip: One of the best souvenirs here is free, if you know where to look: Cape May diamonds, silicone gems that appear naturally in the sand.
 The kids will love discovering and collecting them.

 Where to stay: The Madison Avenue Beach Club offers condo units with kitchens and separate bedrooms and a big pool and reasonable rates of around $200 in the middle of summer.
 Here are some of our favorite family-friendly beaches around the country.

 Why you’ll love it: Devastated by a double hit of Mother Nature in 2017, Puerto Rico is recovered from the storms and is focused on welcoming travelers for summer vacation.
 Since you don’t need a passport to visit the Spanish-speaking island (it’s a U.S. commonwealth), the island is a great way to ease back into travel post-pandemic since it feels like you’ve gone on an international jaunt.

 Budget tip: El Morro, the walled fortress in Old San Juan, is a must-visit; the kids will love playing among the ramparts and watching the seas for pirates.
 Since it’s a National Park, you can get in for free if you have a National Parks Pass.
 For more inexpensive fun, hit the beautiful beaches in San Juan’s Condado and Isla Verde neighborhoods.

-Where to stay: The Sheraton Puerto Rico Hotel & Casino has double rooms starting at $224 and a location that lets you easily explore Old San Juan and gives you front row access to the new Entertainment District, plus there’s a super cool infinity pool with great views over the San Juan lagoon.
+Where to stay: The Sheraton Puerto Rico Hotel & Casino has double rooms starting at around $200 and a location that lets you easily explore Old San Juan and gives you front row access to the new Entertainment District, plus there’s a super cool infinity pool with great views over the San Juan lagoon.
 Discover 15 more islands in the United States you can visit without a passport.